 Ellicottville is a tiny village located in the state of New York.
 With a population of 284 people and just one neighborhood, Ellicottville is the 958th largest community in New York.
-Ellicottville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Ellicottville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Ellicottville is a decidedly white-collar village, with fully 92.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ellicottville is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Ellicottville who work in management occupations (20.79%), sales jobs (19.66%), and teaching (12.92%).